 You can keep reading this post to learn a little about our planning and a summary of our trip.

-On a previous trip to New Zealand we spent some time on the South Island.
+On a previous trip to New Zealand, we spent some time on the South Island.
 Based on that trip, we decided to spend most of our time on the South Island.

 With some help from our family friend Richard at Tanken Tours based in Queenstown.

-His knowledge and specialized tours (photography, heli-skiing, trekking) is amazing.
+His knowledge and specialized tours (photography, heli-skiing, trekking) are amazing.
 Richard is fluent in Japanese, so Tanken Tours caters to Japanese clientele.
 If you are fluent in Japanese and heading to New Zealand, then I suggest booking a unique tour with Tanken Tours.